-If you’re looking to do something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?
+If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

-A handmade gift carries a personal touch, and there’s no doubt that the person receiving it will feel very loved when they see that you’ve put time and effort into creating something.
-Plus, that gift will be unique, as it’s something that they can’t find anywhere else.
+Handmade Christmas gifts carry a personal touch, and there’s no doubt that the people receiving them will feel very loved when they see the time and effort you’ve put in.
+Plus, handmade gifts are unique, as they’re something you can’t find anywhere else.

 1. Stuffed toys

-Stuffed toys can be a wonderful gift for children and grandchildren (or possibly even adults!) at Christmas.
+Stuffed toys make wonderful handmade gifts for children and grandchildren (or possibly even adults!) at Christmas.

-Whether it’s used as a nighttime companion, an ornament, or as a cuddle buddy on a bad day, a soft toy is a sure way to bring a little joy to someone’s day.
-You can knit, crochet, or stitch them – and they can be any size, colour, or character that you choose!
+Whether it’s used as a night-time companion, ornament, or cuddle buddy on a bad day, a soft toy is a sure way to bring a little joy to someone’s day.
+You can knit, crochet, or stitch them – and they can be any size, colour, or character you choose!

 Hobbycraft has a helpful guide that’ll show you how to get started with crochet.
 Then, for some stuffed toy inspiration, why not have a look at the video below?
 It’ll show you how to make cute crochet turtles.